Andrew Daulton Lee

 In January 1977, Lee (with top secret microfilm in his possession) was arrested by Mexican police in front of the Soviet embassy in Mexico City for littering.
 Under interrogation and torture, he confessed to espionage.
-Contrary to Boyce’s story, Lee never blackmailed Boyce nor did he implicate Boyce in the espionage and did not testify against Boyce.
-Lee was returned to the United States, where he was convicted of espionage on May 14th.
+Contrary to Boyce's story, Lee never blackmailed Boyce nor did he implicate Boyce in the espionage and did not testify against Boyce.
+Lee was returned to the United States, where he was convicted of espionage on May 14.
 He was sentenced by federal district judge Robert Kelleher to life in prison and moved to the federal penitentiary in Lompoc, California, while Boyce received a sentence of forty years.
-Lee's heavier sentence for the same offense was likely due to his prior criminal record and admitted drug trafficking.

 When Boyce escaped from prison in early 1980, Lee was immediately remanded to another facility in Terre Haute, Indiana.
 Boyce approached Lee 24 hours before the escape and asked Lee to participate.
-Lee responded: “I came in the front door, I’m going out the same way.”
+Lee responded "I came in the front door, I'm going out the same way".

 Lee was portrayed by actor Sean Penn in director John Schlesinger's 1985 movie The Falcon and the Snowman, based on the book of the same name by Robert Lindsey.
-Lee's drug-dealing earned him the nickname "The Snowman," while Boyce's interest in falconry won him his own sobriquet.
+Lee's drug-dealing earned him the nickname "The Snowman", while Boyce's interest in falconry won him his own sobriquet.
 Boyce was played in the film by actor Timothy Hutton.

 After 21 years of incarceration, Lee was released on parole in 1998.
-Kathleen Mills (Boyce), an activist who had worked towards earning Lee's parole, turned her attention towards the release of Boyce following Lee's freedom and eventually married Boyce.
-After his release, Lee briefly worked for Sean Penn as Penn's personal assistant.
+Kathleen Mills, an activist who had worked towards earning Lee's parole, turned her attention towards the release of Boyce following Lee's freedom and eventually married Boyce.
+After his release, Lee briefly worked for Sean Penn as his personal assistant.